oracle-livelabs/security/accessgovernance/introduction/introduction.md

 In this workshop, you will learn how to:
 * Create access review campaigns as administrator
 * Perform access review tasks as users and user manager
-* Monitor and manage accesss review campaigns as administrator
+* Monitor and manage access review campaigns as administrator
 * Review user privileges for yourself and your direct reports

 ### Prerequisites